USMT Offline Migration in Windows PE with Hardlinks

 Option Explicit

-Dim fso, wshell, sPath, sOSDStateStorePathArg
+Dim fso, wshell, sPath,

 Set fso = CreateObject("Scripting.FileSystemObject")